This article explains how FreeAgent’s Corporation Tax functionality works.

 Corporation Tax scenarios not supported in FreeAgent

-Unfortunately, FreeAgent is unable to calculate an accurate Corporation Tax liability for companies within any of the following scenarios.
+Unfortunately, FreeAgent is unable to calculate an accurate Corporation Tax liability, or generate a full form CT600, for companies within certain scenarios.

 FreeAgent automatically carries trading losses forward and offsets these against future profits that the company earns.

 FreeAgent pre-populates your CT600 return for you, so if you have carried trading losses backwards in the past then FreeAgent will not reflect that in its computations.
 You should speak to your accountant in this situation as you won't be able to use FreeAgent to file Corporation Tax to HMRC.

 Prior to 1st April 2017, trading losses had to be offset against profits arising from the same trade.
 However, from 1st April 2017 trading losses could be offset against any type of profit made by the company.